Charles Muriu Kahariri: Military career

 Over the more than 30 years that he has been a member of the Kenyan military, he has held numerous leadership, command, and management positions.
 These include as the Commanding Officer (CO) of Kenya Navy Ships Mamba, Madaraka, and Umoja and as CO of Kenya Navy Base Manda.
 He also served as the Maritime Component Commander for "Operation Linda Nchi" and as Task Force Commander for "Operation Sledge Hammer" during the strategic capture of Kismayo, Somalia.
 For a period, he served as the Deputy Commander of the Kenyan Navy.

 He transitioned from the navy to the Kenya National Defence College, where he served as Senior Directing Staff (Navy), then as Deputy Commandant (Military) and as Commandant.
 He also served as the "National Focal Person for the Contact Group on Piracy off the Coast of Somalia and the Djibouti Code of Conduct".

 On 2 May 2024 President William Ruto promoted Charles Kahariri from a three-star Lieutenant General to a four-star General and elevated him from Vice Chief of Kenya Defence Forces to Chief of Kenya Defence Forces for the next four years.

 Personal life

-Kahariri is married and has three children and one grandson.
+Kaharìr is married and has three children and one grandson.